chantel808/Springboard_Capstone2/README.md

 <li>review date - date review written </li>

 ### Summary
 Target labels were created based off of the maximum number of reviews written within a day.
 If a customer wrote 30 or more reviews within a day, all reviews written by the customer were given a target label value of 1 under a 'suspect' column.
 The image below is a TSNE (t-distributed stochastic neighbor embedding) projection of the TF-IDF vectors from non-suspicious (blue, label ‘0’) and suspicious (green, label ‘1’) reviews in the training set.
+It shows that the labeling is effective for discerning between suspicious and non-suspicious reviews.

 <img src="https://github.com/chantel808/Springboard_Capstone2/blob/master/tsne.png">

-Cosine similarity of reviews from a 'suspicious' customer:
+Cosine similarity of reviews from a 'suspicious' customer - here we can see the similarity between each pair of reviews.
+Identical reviews are shown in red:

 <img src="https://github.com/chantel808/Springboard_Capstone2/blob/master/cosine_similarity.png" width="500" height="500">

-Frequency of posts from a highly 'suspicious' customer:
+Frequency of posts from a highly 'suspicious' customer - this suspicious reviewer had over 140 reviews posted within a day:

 <img src="https://github.com/chantel808/Springboard_Capstone2/blob/master/suspect_revs_per_day.png" width="400" height="250">